Wednesday 6th Februaryy 2013

 Rich Daniels Jonathon Porritt

-Jan Royall Sir Harry Studholme
+Jan Royall Harry Studholme

 Local musicians Bob Smith, Forest of Dean Brass, Asha Faria-Vare, Max, Gorg n Zola, Muddy Summers, Mike Edwards, and Folklaw performed, and Keith Morgan entertained us with his stories.